CMSgov/bluebutton-sample-client-nodejs-react/README.md

     cp server/sample-bluebutton-config.json -> server/.bluebutton-config.json

+or (if running a docker compose selenium tests)

+    cp server/sample-bluebutton-selenium-config.json -> server/.bluebutton-config.json

 Make sure to replace the clientId and clientSecret variables within the config file with the ones you were provided, for your application, when you created your Blue Button Sandbox account.